 Religious Education:- As we are a Catholic School we study the Diocesan Religious Programme in all classes.
 We recite daily prayers.
 We celebrate the various Religious Feasts e.g. Christmas, St. Brigids’s Day, St. Patrick’s Day, Lent, Easter, month of May.
 We assist parents in the preparation of their children for First Penance, First Holy Communion, Confirmation.
 Our school is dedicated to our Lady of Lourdes – hence the name – Scoil Mhuire Lourdes.

-School opening time is 9.00 a.m.
+School opening time is 8.50 a.m for Junior-Second class, and 3rd-6th can enter at 9am.
 Pupils are not admitted to the grounds/building before this time.

 There is only one entrance to the school – through the gate at Mill Street.
 We hope that the privacy of the Brigidine Sisters will be respected by all.
 The convent grounds are not part of the school environment.

 Infants are to be collected outside their classroom behind the wooden fence.
-Older children can be collected at the gate.
+Older children can be collected as per our drop off plan due to Covid 19 procedures.

 Please do not wait for your child inside the school building.